ardanlabs/ai-training/README.md

 **- Example 13**: Kronk (API Based Model Server)

-- **Step 1**: This example shows you how to use Kronk to create a simple chat application against an inference model using llamacpp directly via yzma and a native Go application.
+- **Step 1**: This example shows you how to use Kronk to create a simple chat application against an inference model using llama.cpp directly via yzma and a native Go application.

-- **Step 2**: This example shows you how to use Kronk to execute a simple prompt against a vision model using llamacpp directly via yzma and a native Go application.
+- **Step 2**: This example shows you how to use Kronk to execute a simple prompt against a vision model using llama.cpp directly via yzma and a native Go application.

 - **Step 3**: This example shows you a complete RAG application using DuckDB as an embedding DB and an embedding model to generate embeddings, and a chat model for answering a question using Kronk directly via yzma and a native Go application.